openshift/enhancements/enhancements/microshift/microshift-csi-snapshot-integration.md

 6. `volumesnapshotclasses_snapshot.storage.k8s.io.yaml` defines the VolumeSnapshotClass CRD
 7. `volumesnapshotcontents_snapshot.storage.k8s.io.yaml` defines the VolumeSnapshotContents CRD
 8. `volumesnapshots_snapshot.storage.k8s.io.yaml` defines the VolumeSnapshot CRD

+### Vendored Packages

+None of the snapshotter logic will run from the MicroShift binary, meaning there will be no additional vendored dependencies.

 ### Greenboot Changes